modem

 Note: this effect is only meaningful in the browser.
 When executed in a backend JavaScript environment or in Erlang this effect will always be equivalent to effect.none()

-Push a new uri to the browser’s history stack.
-If the uri has the same domain and port as the current page, or the uri is relative, this will not trigger a full page reload.
+Push a new relative route onto the browser’s history stack.
+This will not trigger a full page reload.

 Note: if you push a new uri while the user has navigated using the back or forward buttons, you will clear any forward history in the stack!